Geraldo Perdomo Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff leads the league with a collective 9.7 strikeouts per nine innings.

-- The Blue Jays have a 3.83 team ERA that ranks eighth across all MLB pitching staffs.
+- The Blue Jays have the sixth-ranked team ERA among all league pitching staffs (3.81).

-- Blue Jays pitchers combine to surrender 118 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to allow 118 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- The righty's most recent appearance came on Saturday against the Detroit Tigers, when he tossed six innings, surrendering two earned runs while giving up five hits.
+- The left-hander's last appearance came on Friday, July 7 against the Chicago White Sox, when he went five innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.